 Website: www.MauiOpenStudios.com

-Maui’s Exciting Annual Open Studios Art Event Feature Over 100 Artists and Over 60 Artist Locations in February 2013.
+Maui’s Exciting Annual Open Studios Art Event Will Feature Over 100 Artists and Over 60 Artist Locations in February 2013.

 The Annual Maui Open Studios Event is the first of its kind in the state of Hawaii.
 The 3rd Annual Maui Open Studios Event is scheduled for all four weekends of February, 2013.
 It follows a model that has been very successful on the mainland for decades, where artists and artisans open up their studios and exhibition spaces to show and sell their work to the public as well as “talk story”, connect, and inspire visitors.
 Many artists also give live demonstrations of their process and techniques.
 The entire event is free to the public.
 Since it’s inception, the event has featured over 100 artists and generated over 6,000 individual studio visits by art collectors and art enthusiasts each year.
 Over $100,000 in art sales have been generated by the event each year that have directly supported local artists.